31December99/Unit3Dup/README.md

 Make sure to configure the necessary API keys and authentication credentials in a separate configuration file (.env).

-### Contribution

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 ### Service.env file Example:

 - API_TOKEN=...